tintildev/Learn_React/README.md

 # Learn_React
-My repository to learn React.
-To learn React I use the Reactjs documentation, Udemy courses and try to implement my own projects.
+This repository is part of my journey to learn React.
+I’m using the official React documentation, online courses, and personal projects to deepen my understanding.

 ## Overview